smaTc/VertexDedicatedServerLauncher/Readme.md

 A simple GUI based on Tkinter for launching a dedicated server for [Vertex](https://playvertex.com/).

 ## Usage
-* Install Python 3.x, download dependecies (if necessary) and link the python interpreter as default action for double click execution
+1. Install Python 3.x, download dependecies (if necessary) and link the python interpreter as default action for double click execution
-* Place the `VertexDedicatedServerLauncher.py` file in the server root directory
+2. Place the `VertexDedicatedServerLauncher.py` file in the server root directory
-* Double click `VertexDedicatedServerLauncher.py`
+3. Double click `VertexDedicatedServerLauncher.py`
-* Enter the details for your server and click `Run Server`
+4. Enter the details for your server and click `Run Server`
-* To kill you server simply close the spawn terminal
+    * Note: Multiple instances can be spawned simultaneously.

-Note: Multiple instances can be spawned simultaneously.
+5. To kill you server simply close the spawn terminal